Return of the Living Dead Part II2.5 Stars

 - Release Date

 An apt comparison would be Sam Raimi’s The Evil Dead (1981) and Evil Dead 2 (1987).
 Raimi shot his first cabin-in-the-woods horror yarn on a shoestring budget and tried for years to acquire distribution, turning his cheap film into a cult favorite on the midnight madness circuit.
-When he eventually received enough clout to direct a sequel, rather than pick up where The Evil Dead left off, he reformatted the original story within the sequel, effectively eliminating the earlier film from the continuity.
+When he eventually received enough clout to direct a sequel, he reformatted the original story within the sequel rather than pick up where The Evil Dead left off, effectively eliminating the earlier film from the continuity.
 Rethinking the material for Evil Dead 2, Raimi delivered a bloody, over-the-top slapstick experience that laughed in the face of its predecessor’s comparatively gristly pure horror.
 The choice has baffled and entertained fans since, especially given the series’ increasingly comic-minded sequel Army of Darkness (1992) and the hilarious television series Ash vs. The Evil Dead.

 When director Dan O’Bannon made The Return of the Living Dead, he wanted to do something innovative by telling the “real story” of what happened in George A. Romero’s Night of the Living Dead (1968).
 Wiederhorn didn’t have anything so meta in mind.
 Along with producer Tom Fox, Wiederhorn hoped to imitate the recent string of not-quite-family-friendly horror movies—Spielbergian titles like Gremlins (1984) and Monster Squad (1987) featured suburban children in peril, often with a young boy as the hero.
 Moreover, for the first time, youngsters could rent VHS movies and see R-rated material, and so they gravitated toward horror.
 A subculture grew.
-Nevermind that the titles above were rated PG-13 and could be attended by the target audience, whereas the target demographic of Part II was too young to buy an R-rated movie ticket.
+Never mind that the titles above were rated PG-13 and could be attended by the target audience, whereas the target demographic of Part II was too young to buy an R-rated movie ticket.
 In some strange way, making an R-rated zombie movie starring a child seemed natural to Wiederhorn, and his backers, even it if makes no logical sense elsewhere.

 Much like The Return of the Living Dead, bungled military transfers cause the zombie outbreak in Part II.
-A drum containing a military bio-experiment falls off a truck and into a stream, where it’s carried along before running aground in a drainpipe.
+A drum containing a weird bio-experiment falls off a truck and into a stream, where it’s carried along before running aground in a drainpipe.
 Enter our hero, the preteen Jesse (Michael Kenworthy) who, as he tries to evade two bullies, discovers the troublesome drum and, with a little tampering, he and the boys unleash a green gas that drifts into a nearby cemetery, where it reanimates dozens of corpses.
 Returning cast members James Karen and Thom Mathews, here playing a pair of dopey grave robbers named Ed and Joey, find themselves exposed to the green gas and facing down a swarm of zombies hungry for “Brains!”
 Ed and Joey gradually become sick, much to the dismay of Joey’s girlfriend Brenda (Suzanne Snyder).
 At the same time, Jesse’s sister (Marsha Dietlein) flirts with a young soon-to-be-hero cable guy (Dana Ashbrook), only to be interrupted by pesky brain-eaters.

 From a formal perspective, Part II might be notable for one reason: it’s an early credit for Oscar-winner Robert Elswit (There Will Be Blood), the virtuoso cinematographer behind most of Paul Thomas Anderson’s work.
 (We all have to start somewhere.)
 Just don’t expect any bravado displays of fluid camerawork or unique angles; the presentation is strictly straightforward.
 Likewise, J. Peter Robinson’s conventional score doesn’t compare to the memorable synth score of the original.
 Even the practical effects fail to surpass those in O’Bannon’s movie, particularly the dull animatronics and puppets, whereas the hordes of zombies look superior to the original’s.